The notcat notification server

 The notcat binary can act as a notification client, capable of sending notifications, invoking actions (on notification servers which support it, essentially only notcat itself right now), or invoking any of the other methods that exist on a standard-compliant notification server.

-Initially this was written as a way to manually test the notcat server, and notcat send
+Initially this was written as a way to manually test the notcat server, and notcat send in particular was fleshed out because the standard notify-send command at the time lacked support for configuring notifications in a number of ways.

-has since closed those gaps, but notcat still works well as a client within a “scriptable” notification server system.
+notify-send has since closed those gaps, but notcat still works well as a client within a “scriptable” notification server system.

 close ID